keyvariable/kvHttp2Kit.swift/README.md

 *kvServerKit* is a cross-platform framework providing API to implement servers.
 Some features:

 - secure connections over HTTP/1.1 and HTTP/2.0;
-- imperative and declarative APIs.
+- imperative and declarative APIs;
+- validation of requests and various automatic customizable context-dependent responses like 400, 404, 413.

 *kvServerKit* uses [SwiftNIO](https://github.com/apple/swift-nio) framework to manage network connections and HTTP.